NVIDIA/aistore/cmd/cli/resources/download.md

 * `bucket` - bucket name where the object(s) will be stored
 * `sub_folder/object_name` - in case of downloading a single file, this will be the name of the object saved in AIS cluster.

+If the `DESTINATION` bucket doesn't exist, a new bucket with the default properties (as defined by the global configuration) will be automatically created.

 ### Options

 | Flag | Type | Description | Default |